eReuse/devicehub-teal/README_MANUAL_INSTALLATION.md

 ```bash
 $ cp examples/env.example .env
 ```
 You can use these parameters as default for a local test, but default values may not be suitable for an internet-exposed service for security reasons.
-However, these three variables need to be initialized:
+However, these six variables need to be initialized:
 ```
   API_DLT
   API_DLT_TOKEN